 If every inboard-powered boat owner checked off every item on this list, not only would the risk of fire on any given boat decrease by more than half, but every boat that spends time in a marina would be safer

 Seaworthy, the damage-avoidance newsletter, is brought to you by the BoatUS Marine Insurance Program.
 For an insurance quote, please call 1-800-283-2883 or apply online at BoatUS.com.

 To comment on this article, please contact Seaworthy@BoatUS.com

 Find out what causes fires on boats and how you can prevent this disaster from happening to you

-Seasoned boaters see their confidence disappear when a mistake almost causes the loss of their boat, and their lives
+Seasoned boaters make a mistake that almost causes the loss of their boat, and their lives

-Tests of fire extinguishers confirmed that Coast Guard minimum requirements are exactly that: the absolute minimum
+Tests of fire extinguishers confirmed that USCG minimum requirements are the absolute minimum